Open-Model-Initiative/graphcap/doc/dev/servers/inference_bridge.rst

 * Base image: ``python:3.12-slim``
 * Package management: ``uv`` tool
-* Core dependencies: ``fastapi``, ``uvicorn``, ``pydantic``, ``aio-pika`` (for RabbitMQ)
+* Core dependencies: ``fastapi``, ``uvicorn``, ``pydantic``
 * Model-specific dependencies configured per provider

-Multiple instances can be deployed behind a load balancer or connected to the same message broker for horizontal scaling.
+Multiple instances can be deployed behind a load balancer for horizontal scaling.

 Security Considerations
 ======================

-* **Message Authentication**: Messages from the broker are verified for authenticity
 * **Input Validation**: All input payloads are validated before processing
 * **No Persistent Secrets**: API keys and credentials are provided at runtime and not stored
 * **Isolated Processing**: Each request is processed in isolation
+* **Path Validation**: Workspace file paths are validated to prevent directory traversal

 Conclusion
 =========

 The graphcap Inference Bridge provides a powerful, flexible, and completely stateless system for generating structured captions from images using various AI providers.
-By integrating with a message broker, it maintains high scalability and resilience while eliminating the need for state management or database interactions.
-The clear separation of responsibilities between the Inference Bridge (stateless caption generation) and the Data Service (stateful job management) creates a robust architecture that allows for easy horizontal scaling and seamless deployment in various environments.
+By maintaining a stateless REST API design, it achieves high scalability and resilience while eliminating the need for state management or database interactions.
+The clear separation of responsibilities between the client (orchestration), the Inference Bridge (stateless caption generation), and the Data Service (persistence) creates a robust architecture that allows for easy horizontal scaling and seamless deployment in various environments.